 Radio Diaries Staff

-Radio Diaries Founder and Executive Producer Joe Richman is an award-winning producer and reporter whose pioneering series Teenage Diaries brought the voices of teenagers to a national audience on NPR’s All Things Considered.
+Radio Diaries Founder and Executive Producer Joe Richman is a Peabody award-winning producer and reporter whose pioneering series Teenage Diaries brought the voices of teenagers to a national audience on NPR’s All Things Considered.
 Before founding Radio Diaries, he worked on the NPR programs All Things Considered, Weekend Edition Saturday, Car Talk, and Heat.
 Joe also teaches radio documentary at Columbia University’s Graduate School of Journalism.
 The LA Times called Joe “a kind of Studs Terkel of the airwaves.”

 Radio Diaries Contributors

-Contributing Editor Deborah George has worked for NPR News, Weekend Edition, and American RadioWorks, and has covered stories ranging from the Rwandan genocide to the Los Angeles riots.
+Senior Editor Deborah George has worked for NPR News, Weekend Edition, and American RadioWorks, and has covered stories ranging from the Rwandan genocide to the Los Angeles riots.
 Her awards include the George F. Peabody Award, the Robert F. Kennedy Award, the Edward R. Murrow award, and the duPont-Columbia Silver and Gold Batons.

 Contributing Editor and Producer Ben Shapiro is an award-winning radio producer and documentary filmmaker, based in New York.
-His projects have aired on many NPR programs, PBS, and the Sundance Channel, among others, and include a forthcoming film about photographer Gregory Crewdson.
+His projects have aired on many NPR programs, PBS, and the Sundance Channel, among others, and include a film about photographer Gregory Crewdson.